-- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above: The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.
+- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above:

+The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.

+take his/her medication.

-PHYSICIAN'S STATE MENT
+PHYSICIAN'S STATEMENT

-is ta ıking
+is taking (madiantian (dan ang langka)

-(student's name) king(medicat ion/dosage/rou ute)
+(student's name) (medication/dosage/route)

-For Please administer at for (# of days)
+For Please administer at(time) for

 (diagnosis) (time) (# of days)

 Additional Information

-Physician Name Physician Sign ature
+Physician Name Physician Signature

 Address Phone

-Date -
+Date

-PARENT OR GUARDIAN AUT ve the school nurse administer HORIZATIO
+PARENT OR GUARDIAN AUTHORIZATION I hereby give my permission to have the school nurse administer the above listed medication and/or the principal or his/her designee assist the student with the taking of his/her medication.

-Please list all other medications a nd/or medical conditions:
+Please list all other medications and/or medical conditions:

 Parent/Guardian Name

 Parent/Guardian Signature

-Date
+Phone Date